Pygmy Sperm Whale (Kogia breviceps)Species Description

 The dwarf sperm whale is another species that appears very similar to the pygmy sperm whale.
 The two species differ slightly in physical size (pygmy sperm whale being slightly larger), morphology, and other minor features.
 Compared to dwarf sperm whales, pygmy sperm whales have a flatter profile on the surface, a blunt squarish head, and a distinctive curving hump on the rear portion of the back.
 As the animal ages, the head becomes blunter and more squarish.
 The geographic distribution and range for these species may overlap in some areas.
 In the wild, it is very difficult to distinguish between the two species because of these similarities.
 Both species are poorly known and are considered "rare."

 An unusual characteristic that distinguishes pygmy and dwarf sperm whales from other cetacean species is the use of the "squid tactic."
 In the lower portion of the intestine, each species has a sac filled with liquid.
-These animals are capable of ejecting up to 13 quarts (12 liters) of viscous, dark reddish-brown liquid when they feel threatened or when trying to evade predators.
+These animals are capable of ejecting over 3 gallons (12 liters) of viscous, dark reddish-brown liquid when they feel threatened or when trying to evade predators.
 Similar to squid and other cephalopod species, the "ink" creates a dense cloud that may discourage predators and/or functions as a confusing diversion allowing the whale to escape (Reeves et al. 2002).

 Pygmy sperm whales become sexually mature at 4-5 years of age.
 Gestation in these cetaceans is probably about 9-11 months.
 The mating and calving season lasts about nine months, and peaks from March-August in the Northern Hemisphere.
 Newborn calves are about 3.9 ft (1.2 m) in length and weigh 110 lbs (50 kg), and are probably weaned after a year.
 Females may also give birth to a calf in consecutive years.
 The estimated lifespan for this species may be up to 23 years.